ck3mp3r/laio-cli/README.md

 Once you have `laio` on your path simply running it will output the options available:
 ```
+A simple flexbox-like layout manager for tmux.

 Usage: laio [OPTIONS] <COMMAND>

 Commands:
   start       Start new session
   stop        Stop session
+  list        List active (*) and available sessions
   config      Manage Configurations
   session     Manage Sessions
   completion  Display the completion file for a given shell